Great horned owl: Longevity and natural mortality

-Great horned owls seem to be the most long-living owl in North America.
+Great horned owls seem to be the most long-lived owl in North America.
 Among all owls, they may outrank even the larger Eurasian eagle owl in known longevity records from the wild, with almost 29 years being the highest age for an owl recorded in North America.
 In captivity, the record for the longest lived great horned owl was 50 years.
 A more typical top lifespan of a great horned owl is approximately 13 years.
 In general, great horned owls are most vulnerable in the early stages of life, although few species press attacks on the owl's nests due to the ferocious defensive abilities of the parents.
 Occasionally, nestlings and fledglings will fall from the nest too early to escape or to competently defend themselves and fall prey to foxes, bobcat, coyotes, or wild or feral cats.
 Occasionally raccoons and American black bears consume eggs and nestlings from tree nests and Virginia opossum may take the rare unguarded egg.
 Crows and ravens have been reported eating eggs and small nestlings.
 This can normally only happen when owls are driven from the nest by human activity or are forced to leave the nest to forage by low food resources but on occasion huge flocks of crows have been able to displace owls by harassing them endlessly.
 In general, great horned owls rarely engage in siblicide, unlike many other raptorial birds.
 Siblicide occurred at 9 of 2,711 nests in Saskatchewan.
 Most cases where young owls are killed and/or consumed by their siblings or parents appear to occur when the nestling is diseased, impaired or starving or is inadvertently crushed.
 Adults generally have no natural predators, excepting both North American eagles and other owls of their own species.

 Occasionally, great horned owls may be killed by their own prey.
 Although typically able to kill skunks without ill effect, five owls were found blind after getting sprayed in their eyes by skunks.
 Cases where the quills of porcupines have killed or functionally disabled them have been observed as well.
 Violent fights have been observed between great horned owls after attempts to capture rat snakes and black racers.
 When a peregrine falcon repeatedly attacked a great horned owl near its nest along the Hudson River, it was apparently unable to dispatch the larger raptor despite several powerful strikes.
 During their initial dispersal in fall, juvenile owls have a high mortality rate, frequently more than 50%.
 For owls in the Yukon Territory, juvenile survival in the 9 weeks after dispersal has dropped from 80% to 23.2% in a span of three years in response of instability of food supply.
 In the Yukon, adults on territory had an average annual survival rate of 90.5%.
 Anemia, caused by Leucocytozoon ziemanni and the drinking of blood by swarming, blood-drinking blackflies (Simulium ssp.), was a leading cause of juvenile mortality in the Yukon.